 Cybersecurity has become a critical concern for enterprises, regardless of size.
-With increasing cyber threats and stringent security compliance standards, businesses must adopt a robust cybersecurity framework to safeguard their systems, data, and networks.
-In this article, we'll break down the concept of security frameworks in simple terms and explore why they matter, what types exist, and how they can be applied to protect your organization.
+With increasing cyber threats and strict regulatory compliance standards, businesses must adopt a robust cybersecurity framework to safeguard their systems, data, and networks.
+Many organizations also engage in cybersecurity consulting to help assess risks and align their security programs with industry-recognized frameworks.
+In this article, we’ll break down the concept of security frameworks in simple terms and explore why they matter, what types exist, and how they can be applied to protect your organization.

 What is a Cybersecurity Framework?